-Fund for Healthy Rhode Island Grants
+Fund for a Healthy Rhode Island Grants

 With input from key stakeholders, increasing primary care access, utilization, and quality was the selected focus for the 2009, 2012, and 2015 FHRI grant cycles.
 This approach was in line with the Foundation’s contemporaneous, and continuing, emphasis on supporting primary care as a core component of its strategy for improving health outcomes for Rhode Islanders.

 Given increasing awareness of the role that factors outside of the clinical setting play in achieving improved health outcomes and reducing health disparities, the focus of the 2018 FHRI grant cycle shifted from primary care to supporting place-based collaborations that address health disparities and improve population health in Rhode Island communities.
-Funding supported initiatives that brought together clinical organizations, community-based agencies, and community members to implement a shared vision and action plan to address Social Determinants of Health (SDOH) and improve the health of their community.
-There was significant overlap between 2018 FHRI grantees and the Rhode Island Department of Health (RIDOH) supported Health Equity Zones (HEZ).

-The Health in Rhode Island vision includes four main priorities.
+The Health in Rhode Island vision includes four main priorities:

 - Provide the most appropriate care for people in the most appropriate setting.